 ImmDef's Executive Director, Lindsay Toczylowski, speaking about the tremendous danger Title-42 and other inhumane policies pose on people seeking ayslum.

-In these difficult times of attacks on our immigrant communities, ImmDef launched the Litigation and Advocacy Program in 2019 with the goal of expanding our appellate advocacy and dismantle the system that seeks to deport our clients.
+ImmDef launched our Litigation and Advocacy Program in 2019 with the goal of creating systemic change to dismantle the systems that seek to deport our clients and separate our families.

 THE TIME IS NOW

 The Litigation & Advocacy team has developed a robust impact litigation and legal advocacy strategy on select cases in immigration and federal court, both at the initial and appellate level.

 These advocacy efforts have grown following the 2016 presidential election as we expect federal government enforcement efforts to intensify.
 The time is now for California to show the rest of the nation who we are and what values we hold dear:

 inclusivity, due process, and justice for all.

 Through our advocacy efforts we were able to partake in groundbreaking litigation such as the Innovation Law Lab V McAleenan case, a federal lawsuit that challenged the Trump administration’s policy forcing asylum seekers to return to Mexico and remain there while their cases are considered.
 Other cases where we have taken on the Trump administration are Rodriguez Castillo v.
 Nielsen in which we partnered with The ACLU regarding Victorville/Access to counsel.
 In this case asylum-seekers detained at Victorville FCI, in Victorville, CA, where, starting in Summer 2108, non-criminal immigrant detainees were being held by the hundreds without access to counsel.